 Provided, however, notwithstanding anything set forth herein, it is hereby understood and agreed that the Metropolitan Council may, at any time, contract with any other company or entity for the purpose of acting as Billing and Collecting Agent.

+“Chief Administrative Officer” means the Chief Administrative Officer to the Mayor-President for the City of Baton Rouge and the Parish of East Baton Rouge under the Plan of Government.

-City means the City of Baton Rouge, Louisiana, with the Mayor-President and Metropolitan Council as the governing authority thereof, under the Plan of Government.
+“City” means the City of Baton Rouge, Louisiana, with the Mayor-President and Metropolitan Council as the governing authority thereof, under the Plan of Government.

-City-Parish Corporate Limits means all the territory situated within the corporate limits of the Parish of East Baton Rouge, including the City of Baton Rouge, and excluding the territory situated within the Baker-Zachary Corporate Limits, as amended from time to time.
+“City-Parish Corporate Limits” means all the territory situated within the corporate limits of the Parish of East Baton Rouge, including the City of Baton Rouge and the City of Central, and excluding the territory situated within the Baker-Zachary Corporate Limits, as amended from time to time.

-Contributor means an individual or place of business or industry or other entity discharging or required to discharge Waste Water into the Sewerage System.
+“Contributor” means an individual or place of business or industry or other entity discharging or required to discharge Wastewater into the Sewerage System.

-Cycle Billing and Collection Basis means the preparation, mailing and collection of the Monthly User Fee Bill commencing on the first business day of each month and continuing on each business day thereafter, as is necessary to economically and efficiently administer the load level of all Contributors in the Parish.
+“Cycle Billing and Collection Basis” means the preparation, mailing and collection of the Monthly User Fee Bill commencing on the first business day of each month and continuing on each business day thereafter, as is necessary to economically and efficiently administer the load level of all Contributors in the Parish.

-Customer Average means the volume of Waste Water, as determined by reference to a table or other objective criteria promulgated by the Director, imputed to (1) an Unmetered Contributor, and (2) a Metered Contributor for whom, for any reason, historic Water Company Meter Readings have not been made during the Applicable Meter Reading Period.
+“Customer Average” means the volume of Wastewater, as determined by reference to a table or other objective criteria promulgated by the Finance Director, imputed to (1) an Unmetered Contributor, and (2) a Metered Contributor for whom, for any reason, historic Water Company Meter Readings have not been made during the Applicable Meter Reading Period.

+“Director of Environmental Services” means the Director of Environmental Services for the City of Baton Rouge and the Parish of East Baton Rouge under the Plan of Government.

-Director means the Director of Finance of the Parish of East Baton Rouge, under the Plan of Government.
+“Finance Director” means the Director of Finance of the Parish of East Baton Rouge, under the Plan of Government.

-Metered Contributor means a Contributor who consumes Water, the volume of which is determined by a water meter or other measuring device during an Applicable Meter Reading Period.
+“Metered Contributor” means a Contributor who consumes Water, the volume of which is determined by a water meter or other measuring device during an Applicable Meter Reading Period.

-Monthly User Fee Bill or Bill means a postcard or sheet of paper, which will be mailed or delivered by the Billing and Collecting Agent to each Contributor once a month, on a Cycle Billing and Collection Basis, and which sets out the amount of the Contributors User Fee, together with delinquent User Fees, if any, with interest, penalties, disconnection and reconnection charges as may be due under the Regulations.
+“Monthly User Fee Bill” or “Bill” means a postcard or sheet of paper, which will be mailed or delivered by the Billing and Collecting Agent to each Contributor once a month, on a Cycle Billing and Collection Basis, and which sets out the amount of the Contributor’s User Fee, together with delinquent User Fees, if any, with interest, penalties, disconnection and reconnection charges as may be due under the Regulations.

-Nonpotable Water means untreated water from any source, which is to be discharged into the Sewerage System, or is obligated under law to be discharged into the Sewerage System.
+“Nonpotable Water” means untreated water from any source, which is to be discharged into the Sewerage System, or is obligated under law to be discharged into the Sewerage System.

-Parish means the Parish of East Baton Rouge, Louisiana, with the Mayor-President and Metropolitan Council as the governing authority thereof under the Plan of Government.
+“Parish” means the Parish of East Baton Rouge, Louisiana, with the Mayor-President and Metropolitan Council as the governing authority thereof under the Plan of Government.

-Parish Corporate Limits means City-Parish Corporate Limits and Baker-Zachary Corporate Limits, combined.
+“Parish Corporate Limits” means City-Parish Corporate Limits and Baker-Zachary Corporate Limits, combined.

-Plan of Government means the Plan of Government of the City and Parish, as now or hereafter amended, which was adopted August 12, 1947, and became effective January 1, 1949.
+“Plan of Government” means the Plan of Government of the City and Parish, as now or hereafter amended, which was adopted August 12, 1947, and became effective January 1, 1949.

-Potable Water means pure, fresh water, suitable for consumption by humans.
+“Potable Water” means pure, fresh water, suitable for consumption by humans.

-Rate means (1) the cost, measured in cents, for each 100 gallons of Waste Water Discharge used in computing the User Fee, and (2) the minimum monthly User Fee.
+“Rate” means (1) the cost, measured in cents, for each 100 gallons of Wastewater Discharge used in computing the User Fee, and (2) the minimum monthly User Fee.
 The Rate adopted hereunder consists of the amounts respectively shown in Section 2 hereof.